r3eckon/BNG-BeamLegalRacing/README.md

 * Store Vehicle Availability (Which stores sell which vehicles)
 * Race Club Completion

-With the player install only career files can be changed, everything else is stored in the zip.

-Want easy money to play around with expensive cars without grinding?
+### Money cheat

-Open beamLR/mainData with notepad and add a bunch of 0s to your money value.
+* Open beamLR/mainData with notepad.
+* Add a bunch of 0s to your money value.
+*  Save the file.

-Restart the scenario for changes to take effect!
+* Restart the scenario for changes to take effect.

-With modder install almost everything about the mod can be quickly changed.

 ### Adding new races

 Brand new races are created by adding triggers to the map where you want checkpoints.
-The AI uses waypoints, one waypoint per checkpoint some distance after the trigger.
+The AI uses waypoints to define the race path, make sure waypoint path takes the AI through checkpoint triggers.

-Race files also define opponent parameters like what vehicle and config to use.
+Race files also define opponent parameters like what vehicle and config to use, risk value, wager amounts, etc.

 Here is an example from one of the included race files:
 ```
 desc=Drag race to the end of the highway